 Quite often, connect errors are only temporary and disappear when re-running the check.

 The crawler failed to complete an SSL/TLS handshake with the target server.

 An SSL/TLS handshake is the first step in establishing an HTTPS connection.
-During the SSL/TLS handshake, our crawler and the target server try to agree which version of SSL/TLS and cipher they will use to encrypt and authenticate the communication.
+During the SSL/TLS handshake, our crawler and the target server try to agree on which version of SSL/TLS and cipher they will use to encrypt and authenticate the communication.
 When a handshake fails, it’s typically for one of the following reasons:

-If you see an SSL connect error error for on outbound link, you can try contacting the owners of the website and ask them to update their servers to support a current and secure TLS version.
+If you see an SSL connect error error for on outbound link, you can try contacting the owners of the website and asking them to update their servers to support a current and secure TLS version.

 A helpful online tool for debugging SSL configuration issues is Qualys SSL Server Test.
 It simulates several SSL/TLS handshakes and rates the security and quality of the server’s configuration in terms of common SSL vulnerabilities.

 The SSL certificate presented by the target server failed verification.

 Common certificate issues include:

 For a deeper analysis of a server’s SSL certificate, see Namecheap’s SSL Checker online tool.